-Happy Hannukah to all our Jewish readers around the world - and, whatever your faith, we hope you find this seasonal Tale for Our Time of some dramatic interest.
-Here comes Part Five of my serialization of A Christmas Carol, written by Charles Dickens, very quickly, in the autumn of 1843 and a Christmas perennial ever since.
-One of our first-weekend Founding Members, Sam Williamson, writes:
+Mark is still a little poorly, but here comes Part Five of his serialization of A Christmas Carol, written by Charles Dickens, very quickly, in the autumn of 1843 and a Christmas perennial ever since.
+On the first airing of Steyn's Dickens, one of our First Weekend Founding Members, Sam Williamson, wrote:

 Thanks for running this feature Mark.
 Your site continues to evolve into,... we know not what, perhaps a Grand Theatre Arts Books Mass Media Department Store (Marky's on Fifth) where one can find all that is required for the serious shopper, and be well served by the employees who wear the white gloves, operate the elevator and open the door to the lounge.

 We hope you still feel that way, Sam.
 And our white-gloved elevator boy thanks you, too.
 In tonight's episode, Scrooge meets the Ghost of Christmas Present - and Dickens gives us one of the great Christmas Pudding scenes of English literature:

 Mrs. Cratchit left the room alone—too nervous to bear witnesses—to take the pudding up and bring it in.

 Suppose it should not be done enough!
 Suppose it should break in turning out!
 Suppose somebody should have got over the wall of the back-yard, and stolen it, while they were merry with the goose—a supposition at which the two young Cratchits became livid!
 All sorts of horrors were supposed.